ragini679/defaultCallingApp/README.md

 Start Using: You can now start using the app as your default calling app.

 Key Features Implemented:
-User Interface
+User Interface,
-Calling Functionality
+Calling Functionality,
-Set as Default Calling App
+Set as Default Calling App,
-Contact Information Display
+Contact Information Display,
-Expandable Contact List
+Expandable Contact List.